 If you are submitting a JPG or PNG that will automatically flatten your file, but not always the recommended file type to submit due to resolution.

 When setting up files for wall quotes or exact cut graphics with really intricate cut paths.
 There are a couple guidelines to follow.
 Since this type of graphic is cut exactly to the graphic element and/or lettering.
 Therefore, leaving no outline to make the sticker one piece.
 We require a minimum width of .07″ for stokes & fine lines in your graphics.
+Also any gaps between letters and shapes must be at least .07″ thick.

 Be careful with Chalkboard, Distressed, Handwriting & Sketch type graphics.
 This style usually creates very erratic shapes and thicknesses.
 For best results try to make more solid shapes when setting up files for exact cut graphics.
 If you are creating an outlined sticker as one piece.
 You can skip this guideline.